wadaniel/korali/examples/study.cases/CUP2D/prediction/README.rst

 The application is launched locally (or on an interactive node on Piz Daint) using

 .. code-block:: bash
-	./run-vracer-swimmer.sh
+	./run-vracer-prediction.sh

-If you are ready for production you can submitt a job to the batch-system using
+If you are ready for production you can submit a job to the batch-system using

 .. code-block:: bash
-	./sbatch-run-vracer-swimmer.sh
+	./sbatch-run-vracer-prediction.sh

 Here you can change the number of parallel agents by changing the NNODES variable.